tardate/LittleCodingKata/README.md

 # LittleCodingKata

-Like many programmers I presume, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
-I've thought about making the repo public, but as-is, it's a real grab-bag of semi-intelligible snippets and I can't be sure just how much confidential info may be in there.
+Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
+Occasionally I've thought about making the repo public, but as-is, it's a real grab-bag of semi-intelligible snippets and I can't be sure just how much confidential info may be in there.